-Peter Schniederheinze- Tour Guide: About the same time Rich moved to Alaska, Peter was on vacation in Majorca with his bicycle team and met a young lady from Anchorage, Alaska.
-She followed him back to Berlin and 5 years later they moved to Alaska and out to McGrath.
-Another 30 year veteran of life in "Bush Alaska", Peter brings a wealth of knowledge and experience about the Iditarod Race and life along the Iditarod trail.
+Peter Schniederheinze- Tour Guide: Another 30 year veteran of life in "Bush Alaska", Peter brings a wealth of knowledge and experience about the Iditarod Race and life along the Iditarod trail in McGrath.
 Peter also hosts the McGrath checkpoint for the "Alaska Ultrasport Race" from Willow to McGrath by foot, bicycle or skiis.
 The racers will be arriving in McGrath during our stay there and you will have the opportunity to meet with athletes and hear about their adventures along the trail.

 Natalie Brandt - Tour Guide: Natalie Brandt is originally from the south shores of Lake Superior in northern Wisconsin.
 After high school, she immediately relocated to city life in Portland Oregon.
 There, she earned her B.A. in Applied Linguistics from Portland State University.
 Natalie speaks Spanish and Mandarine Chinese but has little use for those skills in the Arctic, unless it is summer and tourists are around.
 After college, Natalie decided to go on a summer road trip to Alaska, in search of the Midnight Sun.
 That was in 2010 and she hasn't left the 49th state since.
 She calls Denali National Park home and lives in a small cabin in a community of less than 100 people.
 Natalie enjoys reading, watching films, playing chess, yoga, eating, traveling, cooking and good wine.